As you are reading this post, you probably are in need of compelling content.

 Direct Response Copywriter

-These people will be the go-to for business owners that seek great sales copy.
-They specialize in writing content that will force the prospect to convert right away.
-These may be sales letters, Facebook Ads, Google AdWords banners, amazing one-liners, or short and focused product descriptions.
+These people will be go-to copywriters for business owners who seek great sales copy.
+Sales letters, Facebook Ads, Google AdWords banners, amazing one-liners, short and focused product descriptions will force the prospect to convert right away.

-You don’t want to hire them if you need a specialized, technical article or a blog post.
-They probably aren’t the best option for driving traffic or optimizing your content.
+You don’t want to hire these ones if you need a specialized, technical article or a blog post if you need traffic or optimize your content.

 Blogging Copywriter

 Blogging was different back in the day.
-If you had something interesting to say or share with your audience, you started a blog.
-This way, you established a platform to connect with your community.
+If you had something interesting to say or share with your audience, you started a blog and this way you established a platform to connect with your community.

 And every blog needs content.

-And that’s what blogging copywriters deliver.
+It is what blogging copywriters deliver – blog content.
 They know what’s being clicked, what’s readable, what’s attractive, and how to put it.
 If your plan is to establish such a blog to garner more traffic and build authority in your niche, you may need to hire some blogging copywriters.

 Ghostwriter

-There are many people that have an interesting story to tell, but they lack a writing gift.
+There are many people who have an interesting story to tell, but they lack a writing gift.
 And although they are good at story-telling, they cannot transfer it onto paper.

 You cannot simply go to a copywriter and tell them: “I need 10 blog posts.”

-Unless you came up with a killer, revolutionary product that will change the world forever, your company will most likely face tough competition.
+Unless you come up with a killer, revolutionary product that will change the world forever, your company will most likely face tough competition – both physically and online.

 Ideally, you want to find a copywriter that specializes in the type of copy that you require.